betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 ## Why memory safety matters

 Of the CWE Top 25 Most Dangerous Software Weaknesses in 2025,<sup>[1]</sup> six are directly related to memory access errors in unsafe languages like C++: out-of-bounds write (5), use after free (7), out-of-bounds read (8), buffer copy without checking size of input (11), null pointer dereference (13), and stack-based buffer overflow (14).
-(However, note that this is a significant reduction from the 2023 list where memory errors take the top three spots: use after free (1), heap-based buffer overflow (2), out-of-bounds write (3).<sup>[2]</sup>)
+(However, note that this is a significant reduction from the 2023 list, where memory errors occupied the top three spots: use after free (1), heap-based buffer overflow (2), and out-of-bounds write (3).<sup>[2]</sup>)
 So while memory safety issues did not dominate the reported memory vulnerabilities in 2025, memory-safety bugs remain one of the most persistent sources of serious software defects and security vulnerabilities.
-Even if software security is not a major concern for scientific and high-performance (HPC) codes, software correctness bugs caused by incorrect usage of memory is a major problem with the reliability of HPC software and causes some of the most challenging and expensive bugs to diagnose and fix.
+Even if software security is not a major concern for scientific and high-performance computing (HPC) codes, software correctness bugs caused by incorrect memory use are a major threat to the reliability of HPC software and can be among the most challenging and expensive bugs to diagnose and fix.
-Memory-related bugs in HPC C++ codes can escape testing and lay dormant for some time before causing problems in large/expensive simulation runs.
+Memory-related bugs in HPC C++ codes can escape testing and lie dormant for some time before causing problems in large, expensive simulation runs.

-Large HPC codes are often long-lived, performance-sensitive, and deeply invested in C++ ecosystems and the primary tool for accelerated HPC software NVIDIA CUDA, which is basically an extension of the C++ language.
+Large HPC codes are often long-lived, performance-sensitive, and deeply invested in C++ ecosystems and in NVIDIA CUDA, the primary toolchain for accelerated HPC software, which is essentially an extension of the C++ language.
-Rewriting everything in a different safer programming language is rarely realistic and not even viable in many cases due to the lack of tooling and libraries for safer languages.
+Rewriting everything in a different, safer programming language is rarely realistic and, in many cases, not even viable because of the limited tooling and libraries available for safer languages.
 Yet, continuing to accept unchecked undefined behavior in these HPC C++ codes is becoming harder to justify.

-While there is no single switch that turns ISO C++23 (or proposed C++26) into a memory-safe language, there is now a substantial body of work that can make modern C++ materially safer, especially for spatial memory errors such as out-of-bounds access (which account for a substantial number of the reported software security vulnerabilities).
+While there is no single switch that turns ISO C++23 (or proposed C++26) into a memory-safe language, there is now a substantial body of work that can make modern C++ materially safer, especially for spatial memory errors such as out-of-bounds access, which account for a substantial number of reported software security vulnerabilities.
 Much of the most concrete progress is happening around the LLVM and Clang compiler toolchain.

 ## What "modern C++" already provides for memory safety